Understanding cancer statistics - incidence, survival, mortality

 Some of these people were diagnosed some time ago.
 They may now be cancer free.
-Other people received their diagnosis more recently and are living with cancer.
+Other people were diagnosed more recently and are living with cancer.
 So prevalence means all the people who have a type of cancer at a particular time.

 Cancer survival means the percentage of people still alive after a particular amount of time.

-Survival statistics usually give an overall picture.
+Survival statistics give an overall picture.
 The survival time for an individual person may be higher or lower, depending on various factors.
+For example:

 5 year survival by stage

 You may come across 5 year survival figures by stage of cancer.
-This uses the stage of cancer at the point of diagnosis when calculating survival.
+This uses the stage of cancer at the point of diagnosis when working out survival.
 The stages of cancer are sometimes simplified into groups such as:

-- local disease (cancer that has stayed in the area where it was diagnosed)
+- cancer that has stayed in the area where it was diagnosed (local disease)

-- metastatic disease (cancer that has spread to another part of the body)
+- cancer that has spread to another part of the body (metastatic disease)